Supernatural (American TV series): Season 7

 The seventh season consists of 23 episodes that aired on Fridays at 9:00 pm beginning September 23, 2011, and ending May 18, 2012.

 After declaring himself God, Castiel unwittingly releases the Leviathans, ravenous creatures who feed on human flesh.
 Sam and Dean must work to stop the Leviathans and their leader Dick Roman.
 The brothers learn that the only way to kill the Leviathans is with the "bone of a righteous mortal washed in the three bloods of the fallen".
 Dean and Castiel kill Dick but are dragged into purgatory as a result, while Sam is left alone to deal with Crowley, who plans to rise to power.

+Jeremy Carver era

 Season 8

 The eighth season consists of 23 episodes that aired on Wednesdays at 9:00 pm beginning October 3, 2012, and ending May 15, 2013.
+Jeremy Carver would take over as showrunner beginning this season.

 The two brothers begin a fight against Crowley to find the Demon Tablet and trap all demons in Hell.
 Kevin Tran translates three trials that must be completed in order to lock the Gates of Hell for good, but although Sam completed the first two, Dean ends the trials before the third can be finished as completing the trials would kill Sam.
 Castiel is tricked by the angel Metatron into banishing every angel apart from Metatron to Earth.